 Since a potential game is weakly acyclic, the payoff based learning dynamics in this paper are applicable learning algorithms for this congestion game.
 In a congestion game, a payoff based learning algorithms means that drivers have access only to the actual congestion experienced.
 Drivers are unaware of the congestion level on any alternative routes.
-Figure 6 shows the evolution of drivers on routes when using the Simple Experimentation dynamics.
-This simulation used an experimentation rate of $\epsilon = 0.25\%$ .
-The colors on the plots are consistent with the colors of each route as indicated in Figure 4.
+Figure 8 shows the evolution of drivers on routes when using the Simple Experimentation dynamics.
+This simulation used an experimentation rate of $\epsilon = 0.25\%$.
 One can observe that the vehicles' collective behavior does indeed approach that of the Nash equilibrium.
 In this congestion game, it is also easy to verify that this vehicle distribution does not minimize the total congestion experience by all drivers over the network.
-The distribution that minimizes the total congestion over the network is when half the vehicles occupy the top two roads and the other half occupy the bottom ![](page_27_Figure_0.jpeg) Figure 6: Evolution of Number of Vehicles on Each Road Using Simple Experimentation Dynamics two roads.
-The middle road (pink) is irrelevant.
+The distribution that minimizes the total congestion over the network is when half the vehicles occupy the top two roads and the other half occupy the bottom two roads.
+The middle road is irrelevant.